XRPLF/xrpl-dev-portal/content/tutorials/quickstart/py-authorize-minter.md

         3. Click **Get Operational Account**.
         4. Click **Get Operational Account Info**.

-## Authorize an Account to Create NFTokens
+## Authorize an Account to Create NFTs

-To authorize another account to create NFTokens for your account (for example, allow the operational account to mint NFTs for the standby account):
+To authorize another account to create NFTs for your account (for example, allow the operational account to mint NFTs for the standby account):

 1. Copy the **Operational Account** value.
 2. Paste the **Operational Account** value in the standby **Authorized Minter** field.